Liquid UI - Documentation - 5.3 Using Dynamic Switchto with bot

 switchto = [avatar];

-This line is what enables dynamic switching - you are creating a variable and setting its value as the identifier of the shared memory where the contents of your source files are stored.
-The guixt.sjs file reads this shared memory and executes whichever data is called by the source js file.
-You can have multiple files stored here, not only two.
+7. To enable dynamic switching, create a variable and set its value as the identifier of the shared memory where your source files are stored.
+The file guixt.sjs reads this shared memory and executes the data called by the source sjs file.
+You can store multiple files here, not just two.

-5. Create two different sets of scripts.
+8. Create two different sets of scripts for creating a notification and sales order.
 In our example, we will have one set of scripts that will create a notification and one to create a material.
-Both sets can use the same elogon file - only the function called in elogon will be different.
-A sample elogon for the IW21 use case is shown below.
+Both sets can utilize the same elogon file; however, the function called in elogon will differ.
+An elogon file for the IW21 file is shown below.

 load('C:\\guixt\\functions.sjs');